mriot/colorful-chat-releases/README.md

 - [ImGui](https://github.com/ocornut/imgui)
 - [inifile-cpp](https://github.com/Rookfighter/inifile-cpp)

-Special thanks to Delta, Vonsh and Gera for their support
+Special thanks to Delta, Vonsh, and Gera for their support, along with several others from the [Raidcore discord](https://discord.gg/raidcore) who contributed with testing and feedback.

 ---